Coward's castle has a few spiritual reflections from author Bernard Preston; last updated on 11th August, 2021.

 - Robert Louis Stevenson

 Writing from my coward's castle about lesbianism has been a challenge for a full blooded heterosexual male.
-It's a topic that won't go away despite our Christian convictions.
-You might be tempted to read A Family Affair, if you're very bored!
-At around a dollar each, a bargain.
-You won't be bored, I promise.
+It is a topic that will not go away despite our Christian convictions.
+You might be tempted to read the trilogy, A Family Affair.
+At around a dollar each, they are a bargain.
+You will not be bored, I promise.

-Meeting Daddy is one of my favourite chapters from A Family Affair; it's a freebie.
+Meeting Daddy is one of my favourite chapters from A Family Affair; it is a freebie.